Creating a Science Gateway App¶

 Let’s first install the packages and libraries we need to make some web requests and graph the returned

 data.
-Python provides a great package for this called requests
+Python provides a great package for this called requests which we can use with flask, and

-we want to graph output from our requests so let’s grab matplotlib
+we want to graph output from our requests so let’s grab matplotlib too.

 If you already built from git above, please skip the first few steps: